learn-co-curriculum/dsc-oauth-open-authorization/README.md

 After registration, The first step is the **authorization**.
 Here, we send our users to the authorization server to ask for some permissions with our scope (permissions) that we would like to have.
 The user can see everything being requested on his behalf and confirm that they would like to grant our application access for those permissions.

 The second step is the **redirect**.
-Redirect URI are a critical part of the OAuth flow.
-After a user successfully authorizes their application, the authorization server then redirects the user back to app with an **authorization code** in the URL.
+Redirect URIs are a critical part of the OAuth flow.
+After a user successfully authorizes their application, the authorization server then redirects the user back to the app with an **authorization code** in the URL.
 Because the redirect URL will contain sensitive information, it is critical that the service doesn’t redirect the user to arbitrary locations.
 The authorization code is used by our application in the final act of getting the access token.

 The final step is **acquisition**.
-This is where we finally receive our **access token** from service provider so we can process API requests for our user.
+This is where we finally receive our **access token** from the service provider so we can process API requests for our user.
 We use the authorization code we received in the redirect to our redirect url and our own application secret (which is acquired during initial registration) in order to get our user’s access token.
 The access token can then be used to make API calls on behalf of our user.

 This architecture is summarized in the image below:

 <img src="images/new_oa3.png" width="600">

-Following example shows a scenario where you may want to access a user's Dropbox account for storing photo/media as a part of the service you provide.
+The following example shows a scenario where you may want to access a user's Dropbox account for storing photo/media as a part of the service you provide.

 ## OAuth with DropBox for Single-Sign-On (SSO)